MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Return.md

 Users who are familiar with languages like C or C\# might want to use the Return keyword to make the logic of leaving a scope explicit.

-In  Windows PowerShell®, the results of each statement are returned as output, even without a statement that contains the Return keyword.
+In  Windows PowerShellï¿½, the results of each statement are returned as output, even without a statement that contains the Return keyword.
 Languages like C or C\# return only the value or values that are specified by the Return keyword.

 ### SYNTAX